coalesceio/External-Data-Package/README.md

 * **File Format Definition - File Format Name**:
+  * * **Coalesce Storage Location of File Format**:Location in Coalesce pointing to the database and schema,the file format resides.Mandatory when File Format Name is chosen.
-  * **File Format Name**: Specifies an existing named file format to use for loading data into the table.
+  * * **File Format Name**: Specifies an existing named file format to use for loading data into the table.
   * **File Type**:
     * CSV
     * JSON